AmpersandTarski/documentation/prototypes/extensions/execengine.md

 Note that if you want to use (the equivalent of) `r*` somewhere in an expression, the most practical way is to use the expression `(I \/ rPlus)` at that spot.

-# Creating e-mails (another example)
-TO BE DONE

 ##Experiment on your own.
 Compile and run the script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models").
-Start by reproducing everything that is shown above.
+Start by reproducing several of the examples shown above.

-## Pitfalls
+## HELP!
+I got errors!
 As an Ampersand user, you are used to getting error messages from the compiler.
 Yet, errors in rules for the Exec-engine are not signalled by the compiler.
+Instead, you get run-time error message that some inexperienced users find hard to work with, as it requires some knowledge of the backgrounds.

+Here are some tips.
+1. Most (all?) predefined functions check for a valid number of arguments.
+If the error message relates to the number of arguments,
+    1. you have missed out on a `;`.
+The function `NewStruct` is well-known to produce this error, because of the wealth of arguments allowed.
+Learning and maintaining a strict discipline regarding how you write such (e.g. `NewStruct`) statements is a big help in preventing this error from occurring.
+    2. you may have to many `;`s.
+Of course, you may just mistakenly having written too many `;`s.
+Another, less known cause is where a violation occurs on an atom that happens to be a text containing one or more `;` characters.
+This will cause the Exec-Engine to interpret the text as multiple arguments, which (usually) results in an illegal number of arguments error.
+The cure is to use the `_;` separator rather than the `;` separator (see the appropriate section above).
+2. Most (all?) predefined functions that have arguments to specify a relation definition, will check (at run-time) whether or not this relation is actually defined (at define-time).
+Misspellings in relation or concept names (e.g. capitalizations) often cause this error.
+3. Look at the log window to get more information on what is actually happening when the Exec-Engine executes.
+You can turn it on by clicking on the left-most icon of the icon-list that is at the right hand side in the menu bar.
+There, you turn on the 'Show log window'.
+In the log window, you can select what you do and do not see.
+Options you may want to select include 'ExecEngine', 'RuleEngine' and 'Database'.
+3. If everything else fails, read the error messages and log lines slowly and carefully, as they do provide information that may help you resolve the issue at hand.

-Instead, you get run-time error message that tend to be incomprehensible.
-For the time that researchers are working on this problem, you will have to live with that.
-It make programming of automated rules error-prone and time consuming.
-The only piece of advice we can give here is:
+For the time that researchers are working on this problem, you will have to live with all this.
+It makes programming of automated rules initially error-prone and time consuming, but when you get the hang of it, it gets better.
+Still, the best piece of advice we can currently give here is:
 - Keep automated rules simple.
 - Test thoroughly.
-- If it doesn't work as you expect, you are pretty much on your own.
-There are but few tools to help out.